DMML-Group-21/DMML-GROUP-21/README.md

 # DMML-GROUP-21
-This repo is created to collaborate on the Jupyther Notebook.
+This repo is created to collaborate on the Jupyter Notebook.